 This is because the inflammation involved in each can pull on the shoulder joint, especially when the area is compressed (as when laying on your side in bed).

-If your shoulder pain is not going away, it could be signs of shoulder impingement.
+If your shoulder pain is not going away, it could be a sign of shoulder impingement.12

 The NHS says that shoulder impingement is a very common cause of shoulder pain.

-It occurs where the tendon, which forms a band of tissue inside your shoulders rubs or catches on nearby tissue or bone as you lift your arm, causing you discomfort.7
+It occurs where the tendon, which forms a band of tissue inside your shoulders, rubs or catches on nearby tissue or bone as you lift your arm, causing you discomfort.12

 It's important that you do not ignore any shoulder pain and contact your GP if you are in too much discomfort.